wandyezj/wandyezj.github.io/docs/_drafts/story-game-cocktails-revised-revised.md

 Start with the first player, play rounds of encounters.

-- Who is there?
-- What are the characters doing? (see actions for inspiration)
-- Role play the scene.

-In subsequent rounds player will set encounters - scenes staring their main character and any other characters.

-Exit
+In each round every player gets to set one scene.
+The next player is always the player to the left/down of the current player.

+Rounds of encounters continue until all but one main character has existed the party, or when players decide it's the final round.

+Each encounter is a scene set by the player whose turn it is.

+Players have two options:

+1. Dictate Scene
+1. Role Play Scene

+#### Exits

 During any scene where a player main character is involved, a player may choose to have their main character exit the party.

-Rounds of Encounters continue until all but one main character has exited the party.
-Or when players decide it's the last round.
+Describe how the character exits the party.
+How do they feel?

-If your main character has exited the party but other players main characters are still at the party set a scene with your minor character that involves
+If your main character has exited the party but other players main characters are still at the party, set a scene with one of your minor characters that involves at least one main character still at the party.

-Dictated Scenes - you may decide to narrate something your character does alone.
+#### Dictate Scene

+In a dictated scene you dictate what happens.

+#### Role Play Scene

+In a Role Play scene you role play with other players to see what happens.

+Role Play scenes have three parts:

+1. Setup
+2. Action
+3. Close

+##### Setup

+Scenes should star main character of the player whose turn it is.

+Before starting a scene answer the following questions:

+- Who is there (besides your main character)
+- What is happening?
+What are the characters doing? (see actions for inspiration)
+- (optional) What happened previously that led to this scene?
+- (optional) What is your main character thinking?

+##### Action

+Role play the scene.

+##### Ending

-The next player is always the player to the left/down of the current player.
+The player whose turn it is decides when to end the scene.
+Call "Scene" when you want the scene to end.

+It can be helpful for other players to suggest where to end the scene.
+Other players can suggest ending the scene by asking "Is that scene?".

 ### Epilogs

-In any order, narrate a final vignette describing their character after the party.
+In any order, narrate a final vignette describing your character after the party.

 ## FAQ